ezmsg-org/ezmsg/docs/source/tutorials/run.rst

 .. note:: You can copy this output and paste it into a Graphviz live editor, such as `<https://dreampuf.github.io/GraphvizOnline/>`_, to view the pipeline graphically.

-.. warning:: This command and the ones described in the :ref:`mermaid-section` below will only output the pipeline graph if the ezmsg system is running and has a pipeline connected to it.
+.. warning:: This command and the ones described in the :ref:`mermaid-section` section below will only output the pipeline graph if the ezmsg system is running and has a pipeline connected to it.
 If you run this command when the pipeline is finished or not running, you will not get any output.
 Our example is so simple that it will finish very quickly, so in order to visualise the graph maybe change the `iterations` in the `CountSettings` to a larger number, e.g. 100000, so that you have time to run the command and see the output.

 .. _mermaid-section:

 Mermaid visualisation
 ===========================